Franklin, North Carolina: Cherokee influence

 Prior to the arrival of European settlers, the area was home to tribes within the Cherokee Nation.
 The Cherokee called this area Nikwasi, or "center of activity".
-Nikwasi was an ancient and important Cherokee town, centered around an ancient platform mound believed to be at least 1000-years-old.
+Nikwasi was an ancient and important Cherokee town, centered around an ancient platform mound believed to be at least 1000 years old.
 The Cherokee built their Council House on top of the mound.
 In the 21st century, the remains of Nikwasi Mound are still visible in downtown Franklin.
 It was privately owned until Franklin purchased the site in 1946 and it was added to the National Register of Historic Places in 1980.
-In 1819, the Cherokee were forcibly relocated to the Qualla Boundary, which today is the home the federally recognized tribe of the Eastern Band of Cherokee.
+In 1819, the Cherokee were forcibly relocated to the Qualla Boundary, which today is the home of the federally recognized tribe of the Eastern Band of Cherokee.

 European settlement

 The city was named by European-American settlers for Jesse Franklin, one of two state commissioners who surveyed and organized the town in 1820 as the county seat, for what would become Macon County in 1828.
-Jesse Franklin was later elected by the state legislature as the United States Senator from North Carolina (popular election of senators did not become custom until the 20th century).
+Jesse Franklin was later elected by the state legislature as the United States Senator from North Carolina (popular election of senators did not become customary until the 20th century).
 He was later elected and served North Carolina as its 20th governor.
 The city of Franklin was not formally incorporated until 1855.

+In August 1923, Franklin's first hospital opened.
+Three years later, the first permanent hospital in North Carolina west of Asheville was constructed downtown and named Angel Brothers Hospital.
+It was renamed Angel Hospital in 1940 and expanded in 1957, 1977, and 1991.
+A new $68 million Angel Medical Center was built and opened in 2022 on the east side of town.

 In 1946, the people of Franklin raised money to buy the site of Nikwasi Mound and vowed to preserve it.
 Schoolchildren were among those who donated money to buy it from one of the many private owners who had held it since the Cherokee were forced from their historic town.
+In 2015, Franklin transferred title to the mound to the Nikwasi Initiative, a partnership among the Town of Franklin, Macon County, the Eastern Band of the Cherokee Indians, and Mainspring Conservation Trust.
+The Initiative plans to develop the site as a historical and cultural site, including a museum in a building adjacent to the mound.